avantec-iot/avantec-thingsboard/docs/thingsboard/thingsboard-ota-updates.rst

 Overview
 =========
 Since ThingsBoard 3.3, ThingsBoard allows you to upload and distribute over-the-air(OTA) updates to devices.
-As a tenant administrator, you may upload firmware or software packages to the OTA repository.
+As a tenant administrator, you may upload firmware packages to the OTA repository.
 Once uploaded, you may assign them to `Device Profile`_ or `Device`_.
 ThingsBoard will notify devices about the available update and provide a protocol-specific API to download the firmware.
 The platform tracks status of the update and stores history of the updates.
 As a platform user, you may monitor the update process using the dashboard.

 .. _Device Profile: https://thingsboard.io/docs/user-guide/device-profiles/
 .. _Device: https://thingsboard.io/docs/user-guide/ui/devices/